Amazon S3

 Account ID

-2. In the Options section, select the Require external ID check box, and specify an External ID of your choice.
-For example, hevo-role-external-id.
+6. In the Options section, select the Require external ID check box, specify an External ID of your choice, and click Next.

-7. In the Permissions policies section, select the policy that you created in Step 1 above, and click Next at the bottom of the page.
+7. In the Add Permissions page, select the policy that you created in Step 1 above, and at the bottom of the page, click Next.

 Select Policy

-8. In the Name, review, and create page, specify the Role name and Description, and at the bottom of the page, click Create role.
+8. In the Name, review, and create page, specify the Role name and Description of your choice, and at the bottom of the page, click Create role.

 Role Description

-9. In the Roles page, select the role that you created above.
+1. In the Roles page of your IAM console, click the role that you created above.

 Copy ARN